top of page

 decollage-du-concorde.jpg

-• Demonstrate how to locate and evaluate RFQs that match a manufacturer’s capability.
+• Demonstrate how to locate and evaluate RFQs that match manufacturing capabilities

-• Share common pitfalls and how to become a reliable, repeat-award supplier.
+• Share common pitfalls and how to become a reliable, repeat-award supplier for the DLA

 Tristan Thomas